 This survey will be available for customer/grantee participants within each module contained in the HRSA Quality Toolkit test website.
 The survey will be available on the website at the end of each module.
 Since the web site is a test web site it will not be publically available but only to those volunteering to review and provide comment on the various modules within the HRSA Quality Toolkit.

 The respondent universe will be those individuals who volunteer to review the HRSA Quality Toolkit.
 The total number of individuals expected to volunteer to review each module is approximately 250 and the project team anticipates approximately an 80% response rate for the satisfaction survey.
 In an effort to encourage feedback, the survey has been designed to be extremely brief and easy to complete.
 This activity is not designed nor intended to be a statistical survey or to make any generalizations about a population; its intent is to get feedback on the toolkit format, content tools and resources.
 The instrument consists of 7 questions.
 The intent is that the survey can be completed in 4 minutes.
 No individual or personal information is requested.
-The total burden for the customer/grantee survey per module within the Quality Toolkit is:
+It is estimated that, on average, each respondent would review 3 modules.
+Therefore, the total burden for the customer/grantee survey within the Quality Toolkit is: